Performing Access Reviews

 - Application Reviews:

-- The UI for reviewing applications displays user records related to specific applications, showing access statuses, assigned licenses, roles, and other application-specific attributes.
+The UI for reviewing applications displays records tied to specific apps.

 - Group Reviews: